Attempts to overturn the 2020 United States presidential election: Capitol attack

-As the attack progressed, Pence was evacuated from the Senate chamber to a basement room, as Trump tweeted, "Mike Pence didn't have the courage to do what should have been done to protect our Country and our Constitution."
+As the attack progressed, Pence was evacuated from the Senate chamber to a basement room, as Trump tweeted, "Mike Pence didn't have the courage to do what should have been done to protect our Country and our Constitution".
 The Secret Service prepared to evacuate Pence to Andrews Air Force Base.
 Carol Leonnig and Philip Rucker reported in their book I Alone Can Fix It that Pence was brought to his armored limousine but told his security chief Tim Giebels, "I'm not leaving the Capitol...If I get in that vehicle, you guys are taking off.
 I'm not getting in the car."
 Pence remained at the Capitol and certified the election results late that night.

-On January 3, 2022, Newsweek reported, for the first time, the deployment of undercover commandos at the Capitol on January 6, 2021, to manage the "most extreme possibilities," including an attack on President Donald Trump or Vice President Mike Pence.
+On January 3, 2022, Newsweek reported, for the first time, the deployment of undercover commandos at the Capitol on January 6, 2021, to manage the "most extreme possibilities", including an attack on President Donald Trump or Vice President Mike Pence.

-According to a January 3, 2022 CNN News report, the United States House Select Committee on the January 6 Attack has learned that Trump did nothing to stop the attack as it was unfolding.
-Leaders of the committee Bennie Thompson and Liz Cheney have characterized his failure to intervene, despite being asked to do so, as "dereliction of duty".
+According to a January 3, 2022, CNN News report, the United States House Select Committee on the January 6 Attack has learned that Trump did nothing to stop the attack as it was unfolding.
+Leaders of the committee Bennie Thompson (D-MS) and Liz Cheney (R-WY) have characterized his failure to intervene, despite being asked to do so, as "dereliction of duty".
 In April 2022, Cheney stated:It's absolutely clear that what President Trump was doing, what a number of people around him were doing, that they knew it was unlawful ...
 I think what we have seen is a massive and well-organized and well-planned effort that used multiple tools to try to overturn an election.

 Trump operatives breach Coffee County, Georgia election system

-On January 7, 2021, with help from local tech company SullivanStrickler, Trump supporters copied data from an election office in Coffee County, Georgia.
-Surveillance video shows someone who had posed as a fake elector escorting two Trump operatives into the Coffee County election office earlier that day.
-The would-be fake elector had communicated with the elections supervisor about office access.
-The two Trump operatives later admitted that Sidney Powell had sent them and that they had accessed a voting machine inside the building.
-The would-be fake elector invoked the Fifth Amendment.
-In 2022, SullivanStrickler was subpoenaed by the special grand jury convened by Fani Willis in Fulton County, Georgia.
+On January 1, 2021, lawyers on Trump's team asked a Georgia tech firm to assist them in looking into voting systems in Coffee County, Georgia.
+On January 7, one of the fake electors in Georgia escorted two Trump operatives into the county's election office, and the Trump team copied data from the office.

+Fani Willis examined this incident as part of the 2020 Georgia election investigation.
+On August 14, 2023, Trump and 18 co-defendants were indicted in the Georgia case, and four of the 19 defendants—Sidney Powell, Misty Hampton, Cathleen Latham, and Scott G. Hall—were charged in the Coffee County breach.